FTA DBE PROGRAM POLICY STATEMENT (Updated)

 - To assist the development of firms that can compete successfully in the market place outside the DBE Program.

-Andrea Davenport has been delegated as the FTA (Transit) DBE Liaison Officer (DBELO).
-She can be reached at (719) 385-5275 or Andrea.Davenport@coloradosprings.gov.
-In that capacity, she is responsible for implementing all aspects of the DBE program.
+Jackson Simmons has been designated as the FTA (Transit) DBE Liaison Officer (DEBLO).
+He can be reached at (719) 385-5241 or Jackson.Simmons@coloradosprings.gov.
+In that capacity, he is responsible for implementing all aspects of the DBE program.
 Implementation of the DBE program is accorded the same priority as compliance with all other legal obligations incurred by the City of Colorado Springs in its financial assistance agreements with the Department of Transportation.

 The City of Colorado Springs has previously disseminated this policy statement to the City Council and all of the components of our organization.
 We have distributed this statement to DBE and non-DBE business communities that perform work for us on DOT-assisted contracts.
 Distribution of the policy statement will be accomplished through publication on our website.